dugarerika/automation-selenium-java-cucumber-herokuapp.com/README.md

 # automation-selenium-java-cucumber-herokuapp.com
-This project contains automation tests written in Java using Selenium WebDriver, TestNG, and Cucumber for the website the-internet.herokuapp.com.
+This project contains automation tests written in Java using Selenium WebDriver, TestNG, and Cucumber for the website the-internet.herokuapp.com that will allow us to build a test framework that can be used by businesses to understand the test scenarios and as well can test the web application.

 The project is structured as follows: